The need for a dedicated learning solution in changing times..

 Don’t postpone or delay a key strategic initiative in place of an administrative initiative.
 This could mean disaster for your company.
 Even if you have a legacy HCM software in place, you still need a strategic learning platform atop it to make your learning & engagement initiatives complete.

 Don’t you want to present content to learners in a “Netflix-like” interface with AI-powered recommendations?
 Don’t you want to give your learners the flexibility of choice to learn the way they want to learn: articles, podcasts, micro-learning modules, flashcards, videos, and more?
 Don’t you want personalize journeys or learning tracks for your individual learners so that your training content leads to a productive learning outcome?
 Don’t you want to assess the learning outcomes and identify individual skill gaps which can be easily corrected?
 Don’t you want to help them help themselves by engaging them into specially created social forums and internal chat rooms for constant learning and development?

 If the answer to most of the questions above is an overwhelming ‘yes,’ you need a specialized enterprise learning platform that offers personalized learner experience to employees (these specialised learning platforms were called LMSes before and now they are culminating into what are called Learning Experience Platforms or LXP.

 Upgrade your learning management system model several notches higher, in sync with need of the hour, providing your employees a strategically thought-through dedicated learning solution to foster continuous learning for everyday growth.
-A specialized learning experience platform like Disprz could see your business productivity soaring each day.
+You need a specialized learning platform to translate learning into behavior.